 Frits Kalshoven International Humanitarian Law Competition

 The 14th edition of the Frits Kalshoven International Humanitarian Law Competition will be organised from Monday 8 to Friday 12 February 2021, which will exceptionally take place entirely online.
 This unique, English-spoken competition aims to bring inter-national humanitarian law to life through role plays, lectures and a moot court.

-Because of the COVID-19 measures this edition will for the first time be partly held online.
-Taking into account the uncertainties of the pandemic we, as the organizers of the competition, want to maintain the FKC spirit as much as possible and try making it an equally challenging and educational experience.
+Because of the COVID-19 measures this edition will for the first time be held online.
+Taking into account the uncertainties of the pandemic we, as the organizers of the competition, want to maintain the FKC spirit as much as possible and try making it an equally challeng-ing and educational experience.

 The core element of the Competition is the moot court, which will take place on the final day of the Competition.
 Through a fictional case, students are encouraged to rise to the top of their abilities and demonstrate their acquired expertise in IHL in front of a highly respected and experienced jury.